 If you’re buying an electric hedge trimmer, check the length of the cable that the product is supplied with.
 You may need an extension lead to reach the far end of the garden or to reach the top of your hedge.

-The larger the gap between the teeth of the blade, the bigger the branch you can cut.
-If you have large thick hedges then it’s recommended that you buy a hedge trimmer with a larger blade gap.
+The larger the gap between the teeth of the blade, the more foliage you can cut in one go.
+If you have large thick hedges, then you should always buy a hedge trimmer with a larger blade gap.

-Blade quality and type
+Blade Quality and Type

-Weight and balance
+Weight and Balance